UtsavBalar1231/dotman-rs/README.md

 1. Add support for remote dotfiles repository (github)
 2. rayon wherever possible
-3. Unit and Integration Tests
-4. Documentation and Examples
+3. Documentation and Examples
-5. Optimize File Copying using `fs_extra`
+4. Optimize File Copying using `fs_extra`
 ```rust
 use fs_extra::dir::{copy as copy_dir, CopyOptions as DirCopyOptions};
 use fs_extra::file::{copy as copy_file, CopyOptions as FileCopyOptions};